0xNay33m/ReconLab/README.md

 ### AI Assistant
 1. Go to the "AI Assistant" section.
-2. The OpenRouter provider with DeepSeek R1 is pre-configured.
-3. You can optionally paste scan results or reports into the "Context" field for the AI to analyze.
+2. You can optionally paste scan results or reports into the "Context" field for the AI to analyze.
-4. Type your questions or requests related to cybersecurity, attack vectors, or penetration testing.
+3. Type your questions or requests related to cybersecurity, attack vectors, or penetration testing.

 ### Reports
 1. Visit the "Reports" section.